MrZukasa/MicroManager-MySQL/README.md

+## Hey Everyone :wave:
+my name is Francesco i'm a Junior web developer and this is the first (ish) app that i made using JavaScript (JQuery) and PHP.

 ## Record Micro-Management :sunglasses:
 A realy small project that allow the user to INSERT, UPDATE, VIEW and DELETE some record into a MySQL database.